 1⁄2 tsp. ground cinnamon

 1 large egg

-1. Follow the instructions for preparing your deep-fryer.
+Follow the instructions for preparing your deep fryer.
 I like to use a vegetable shortening to fry the doughnuts.
 Set the temperature gauge to 350°F.

-4. Turn the mixer speed to low and slowly add the dry ingredients.
+Turn the mixer speed to low, and slowly add the dry ingredients.
 Continue beating until just combined.

-6. Once the oil has reached the desired temperature, very gently place a couple of doughnuts in the oil, being careful to not drop them in.
+Once the oil has reached the desired temperature, gently place a couple of doughnuts in the oil, being careful to not drop them in.
 You don’t want to get splashed with hot oil.
-Allow the doughnuts to cook for 1 to 2 minutes per side (the doughnut holes will cook quicker because they are so much smaller).
+Allow the doughnuts to cook for one to two minutes per side (the doughnut holes will cook quicker because they are so much smaller).
 Use a metal slotted spoon to help turn the doughnuts over at the halfway point.

 Note: Makes four dozen little ghosts, and the meringues will keep in an airtight container for up to one week.

 1 recipe Little Meringue Booties Mix;(page 94 of;Butter Celebrates! cookbook)